 Local housing authorities are expected to develop and document their own policy on when to pursue a banning order and should decide which option it wishes to pursue on a case-by-case basis in line with that policy.
-Our expectation is that a local housing authority will pursue a banning order for the most serious offenders.
+FDC will pursue a banning order for the most serious offenders where more than one Banning Order Offence has been committed.